 Pattern of growth of Indian agriculture since 1950: trends, land reforms, Green Revolution.
-Reasons for the deceleration in 1990's and emerging trends.
+Reasons for the deceleration in 1990 and emerging trends, need for second green revolution.

 Industry

 Pattern of growth of industry, deregulation and liberalization of private sector, Privatization-meaning, rationale and extent.